1. Home

 19. See if Your iPhone/iPad Storage is Full

 If your data on your device is full, it could interfere with the ability to sync to Apple’s servers, which may kick you out of iMessage from time to time.
 Try clearing up some space on your device to see if this solves the problem.
+You can delete apps and files to quickly free up space.

-20. System Bugs our Glitches
+20. System Bugs or Glitches

 Apple is regularly releasing system updates, usually in response to security vulnerabilities or previous bugs.
 That said, sometimes these updates actually cause problems of their own.
 If you are suddenly experiencing the iMessage signed out error and none of the previous troubleshooting methods helped, try looking up forums or asking other iPhone users if they are having the same problem.
 If so, it is likely that Apple will roll out a fix for it soon.